Bimorph Lithium Niobate Piezoelectric Micromachined Ultrasonic Transducers: Design and Simulation

-The comparison made in Table~\ref{tab1} highlights key performance trade-offs between PZT-5A, KNN, 36\% ScAlN, and LN, motivating our choice of piezoelectric material.
-PZT-5A demonstrates the highest relevant \(d\) coupling coefficient, but possesses a large \(\varepsilon^T\) and a low \(T_C\), limiting sensing performance and resilience.
-KNN offers a similar transmission efficiency with a comparatively lower \(\varepsilon^T\), but remains sub-optimal compared with ScAlN and LN.
-ScAlN achieves high \(g\) and \(T_C\), yet it falls short of PZT and KNN in terms of transmit FoM.
+The comparison in Table~\ref{tab1} highlights key performance trade-offs among the bulk material constants of PZT-5A, KNN, 36\% ScAlN, and LN, motivating our choice of piezoelectric material.
+PZT-5A demonstrates the highest \(d\) coupling tensor coefficient, but possesses a large \(\varepsilon^T\) and a low \(T_C\), limiting sensing performance and resilience.
+KNN features a comparable \(d\) and the highest \(e\) coefficients, but remains sub-optimal compared with ScAlN and LN due to its high \(\varepsilon^T\).
+ScAlN achieves high \(g\) and \(T_C\), but it falls short of PZT and KNN in transmit FoMs.
 In contrast, different cuts of LN exhibit a very high \(g\), paired with a moderate \(d\), and a high \(T_C\), which motivates its use for robust, high-temperature PMUTs.
 Moreover, LN offers unprecedented design flexibility, supporting both thickness-field-excited (TFE) and LFE electrode configurations.